If you have back pain, there are several ways you can manage the condition yourself. They include the following:

-In some cases, it’s recommended that you see a doctor for advice and help:
+In some cases, it is better for you to see a doctor for advice and help:

-- If you are in pain, get advice on medicines you can take.
+- If you are in pain, you can get advice on medicines you can take.

-- You should see your doctor if you develop numbness or pain in the buttock, leg or foot.
+- You should also see your doctor if you develop numbness or pain in the buttocks, genitals, leg or foot.

 Not sure what to do next?